hunter-teacher-cert/currdev-work-marieke-thomas/01_compare.md

 # Curriculum Comparison
-I will be comparing the curriculum that I use for my Arduino-based Electrical Engineering class with the "Electrical Foundations with Arduino" curriculum from CS-STEM Network, which is by Carnegie Mellon Robotics Academy.
+I will be comparing the curriculum that I use for my Arduino-based Electrical Engineering class with the "Electrical Foundations with Arduino" curriculum from CS-STEM Network, which is by Carnegie Mellon Robotics Academy, which can be found here: https://www.cs2n.org/u/track_progress?id=402

 ## Major Similarities
 * Both curricula start the year with a unit on basic circuits (in the CS-STEM version it is called "Wiring and Circuits").
 In both cases, the first lesson is on the simplest possible circuit.
 In this unit, both curricula discuss short circuits and switches.
 Both had a mini-project using electical tape.